COSMOGRAIL/PyCS/sphinx/source/index.rst

 PyCS is a software toolbox to estimate time delays between multiple images of strongly lensed quasars, from resolved light curves such as obtained by the `COSMOGRAIL <http://www.cosmograil.org/>`_ monitoring program.
 The methods implemented in PyCS are described in our paper `COSMOGRAIL XI: Techniques for time delay measurement in presence of microlensing (Tewes et al. 2013) <http://arxiv.org/abs/1208.5598>`_.

-.. .. warning:: Hi there, dear astro-ph readers !
-Our paper is now submitted to A&A (30 July 2012).
-The present website is already online as a placeholder, but we will upload the code/tutorial and better documentation once the paper is published.

 PyCS is not a standalone program; it comes in the form of a python package called ``pycs``, and heavily depends on ``numpy``, ``scipy``, and ``matplotlib``.
 The ``pycs`` package defines a collection of classes and high level functions, that you can *script* in a flexible way.
 PyCS makes it easy to compare different point estimators (including your own) without much code integration.